-Online sports betting is finally live in Maryland as of Wednesday, Nov.
+Online sports betting went live in Maryland on Nov.
 23.

-So far, 10 operators have been reviewed for online sportsbook approval, and 7 of those debuted on launch day.
+Initially, 10 operators were reviewed for online sportsbook approval, and 7 of those debuted on launch day.

 MD launch takes place Wednesday, Nov.
 23